 Due to the COVID-19 pandemic, the Student Housing Office is unable to predict the movement of the wait list.
 Spaces will be offered depending on cancellations.

-A student who is on the wait list and has not yet moved into housing does not have an active meal plan and will need to purchase individual meals or a voluntary meal plan if they’d like to use the Residential Dining Facilities (City Eats or Bricks).
+A student who is on the wait list and has not yet moved into housing does not have an active meal plan and will need to purchase individual meals or a voluntary meal plan if they’d like to use the residential dining facilities.

 - A voluntary meal plan can be purchased directly from our dining services partners, and any refund or credit of a voluntary meal plan is subject to their rules and regulations.